Social Welfare Research

 Supplemental Security Income Program (SSI)—$57 billion:

 Who is eligible?
-To quality for SSI, you must be age 65 or older, be totally or partially blind, or have a medical condition that keeps you from working and is expected to last at least one year or result in death.
+To qualify for SSI, you must be age 65 or older, be totally or partially blind, or have a medical condition that keeps you from working and is expected to last at least one year or result in death.
 SSI eligibility is derived by taking “countable income” (wages, other benefits) and subtracting it from the amount of SSI benefits available in your state.
-Also, you cannot receive SSI if you have assets worth more than $2,000.
+In 2025, individuals can earn up to $2,020 per month and couples can earn up to $2,985 per month.
+Also, you cannot receive SSI if you have assets worth more than $2,000 for an individual or $3,000 for couples.
+In 2023, 85% of recipients were either blind or disabled.

 Does it benefit the wealthy?
 No.

-The IRS does not tax “tax exempt” municipal bonds.
-The cost of this exemption is estimated by the US Treasury to be $29 billion.
+The IRS does not tax “tax-exempt” municipal bonds.
+The cost of this exemption is estimated by the CBO to be $43 billion over the period 2025-2034.

 Does it benefit the wealthy?
 The benefit of this goes entirely to the wealthy, as it only makes financial sense for those in the highest tax brackets to invest in such bonds.

-The US provides support to 39% of the country’s 2.1 million farmers with subsidies designed to protect them from fluctuation in price, yields, revenue, and weather.
-They also receive assistance with insurance, marketing, exports, and research.
+The US supports 17-20% of the country’s 3.4 million farmers with subsidies designed to protect them from fluctuation in price, yields, revenue, and weather.
+Farmers also receive assistance with insurance, marketing, exports, and research.
 Such support has a long history in America, and continues to this day, despite the fact that farming is no riskier than many other industries in the US that are not protected.

 Temporary Assistance for Needy Families Program (TANF)—$20 billion:

 The federal government provides grant funds to states and territories to provide families with temporary financial assistance and related support services.
 State-administered programs may include child care assistance, job preparation, and work assistance, usually in the form of cash assistance.
-In 2016, the TANF program provided income to 2.8 million recipients.
-Of these, 2.1 million were children.
-On national average, a three-person family received $429 a month.
+As of 2023, the Temporary Assistance for Needy Families (TANF) program provided benefits to approximately 2.8 million individual recipients in September 2023, composed of about 1.0 million families, with the majority of recipients being children (1.9 million).

 Does it benefit the wealthy?
 No.